 Making new materials requires significant resources, including water and energy.
 By prolonging the life of existing materials, the need to create new materials is delayed or forgone.
 Thus, resources are conserved.

 Both upcycling and downcycling are important components of a “closed-loop” manufacturing system.
 That’s where the fun starts!
 In a true closed-loop scenario, a company owns the materials it creates forever.
 Any material created is collected and recycled to make the next run of products.
 Imagine a world where bottled-water companies owned the bottles they made forever!
 For starters, there'd be less plastic in the ocean, for another, some of them would probably get out of the business entirely or reimagine the model.
 Here's another example from our backpack illustration:

 As of this writing, there are no true closed-loop manufacturing systems, by which I mean there's no company I've been able to find that collects and recycles 100% of the material it produces.
 But growing environmental, social and economic pressures are driving the need for low-impact products.
 Instances of upcycling and downcyclying will increase, moving us closer and closer toward that closed loop future.
 Our built world will increasingly mimic the natural world.
 Just like nothing is created or destroyed in an ecosystem, nothing will be created or destroyed in the process of making the products we need.
 How neat is that?

 Did you like our bag example?
 As it turns out, we made some.
-They're upcycled from pre-consumer excess materials from the outdoor gear and bag industry.
+In fact, everything we produce is upcycled.
+In this case, they're upcycled from pre-consumer excess materials rescued from the outdoor gear and bag industry.
 To be clear, we do not downcycle them into dog beds or yarn... yet.

 Know of any companies, products, or processes that are using upcycling or downcycling in an interesting way?
 We'd love to hear about it!
 Let us know in the comments below.